"Daughter, You Seem Foreign To Me", Solo Exhibition at Night Gallery, Los Angeles, May 20 - June 24 2023

 "06 — Many of the titles in the show come from phases of the moon: Waxing Crescent, New Moon, Full Moon.

-I think of how, during the night, people look directly into the face of moon but can’t feel the warmth on their skin. "
+think of how, during the night, people look directly into the face of moon but can’t feel the warmth on their skin.

 --Excerpt from the exhibition text by Caitlin Lorraine Johnson